-In most cases, this will be useful for when a user needs to work on the primary display device while keeping a secondary display frozen or on a different task.
-This is beneficial in presentation settings, but it can have other uses as well.
+In most cases, this will be useful when a user needs to work on the primary display device while keeping a secondary display frozen or on a different task.
+This is beneficial in presentation settings, but can also have other uses.

 Locking the desktop also freezes the screen on a single display, usually a password interface, and it will stay that way until the screen goes to sleep or switches over to a screen saver.

 The desktop will remain locked even after the computer awakens via moving the mouse or a key press.
 This article discusses freezing the screen for image or text capture, convenience, or other things unrelated to locking the desktop’s functionality.

 Last, if your screen in Windows 10 is freezing, unfreezing, or staying frozen when you’re not asking it to, this could point to a problem with outdated display drivers.

-Each method involves a few simple key presses or button clicks, and we’ll take you through them while explaining some important details to keep in mind.
+Each method involves a few simple key presses or button clicks, and we’ll take you through them while explaining some important details to remember.

-4. For freezing the screen, it’s important to understand the difference between the Extend and Duplicate options.
+4. For freezing the screen, it’s essential to understand the difference between the Extend and Duplicate options.
 In our case, we want to go with extend.
 Extend will duplicate your monitor for the projector but still allow you to keep windows and actions separate for both.

 7. Once you’ve expanded or extended your desktop in this manner, you can create a “frozen” screen that allows you to keep working as needed on your main monitor, or vice versa, depending on the options you’ve chosen for the expanded desktop.

-It’s also a good way to export it to a different program on your PC if you want to make edits to it.
-Whatever the case may be, there is a way to save a picture of a frozen computer screen.
+It’s also a good way to export it to a different program on your PC if you want to edit it.
+Whatever the case, there is a way to save a picture of a frozen computer screen.

 2. Print Screen is usually abbreviated as ‘prt sc’, and you should be able to find it on the keyboard in the same row as the various numerical ‘F’ keys.

 This action will save the image capture to the default location.
-The default location is wherever your PC saves images to, and this is usually a folder called simply ‘Pictures’.
+The default location is wherever your PC saves images and it is usually a folder called ‘Pictures’.

 If your PC is on the display window of your choice, you can also right-click on the image and select ‘Save As’.
-This will open up a secondary window from which you can select the save location.
+This action will open a secondary window from which you can select the save location.

-A Chromebook is a great choice for people who don’t need the functionality of a full laptop.
-It is typically small, lightweight, portable, and still contains a lot of useful features for people who need something bigger than a tablet.
+A Chromebook is a great choice for people who don not need the functionality of a full laptop.
+It is typically small, lightweight, portable, and contains many useful features for people who need something bigger than a tablet.

 Smaller than either a desktop PC or Chromebook, Apple’s iPad is a popular choice among people who need a powerful computer in tablet form.
 Just like the PC or Chromebook, there are ways to freeze the screen on the iPad if you wish.